Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Top line

-Vice President Kamala Harris has a single-digit lead over former President Donald Trump in the seven most recent national polls, as surveys show a veritable gridlock for the White House marked by toss-ups in all seven states swing, keeping the race extremely unpredictable as the election approaches.
+Vice President Kamala Harris has a single-digit lead over former President Donald Trump in two new national polls released Sunday, but three other polls are deadlock as polls show a virtually tied race for the White House marked by near tossups in all seven elections.
+United States, making the race extremely unpredictable just days before the election.

-Kamala Harris speaks at a CNN presidential town hall October 23 in Aston, Pennsylvania.
+Kamala Harris shakes hands with Donald Trump during a presidential debate in Philadelphia on… [+] September 10.

 Harris is up 49% to 48% in the latest HarrisX/Forbes poll of likely voters released Thursday, but about 10% of likely voters and 16% of all registered voters could still change their minds.

-Harris also leads Trump 49 to 47 percent among likely voters in the latest Economist/YouGov survey released Wednesday, with 2 percent unsure and about 3 percent supporting other candidates (3.6 margin of error), or a slight narrowing from Harris' 49% to 46% advantage. last week.
+Harris also leads Trump 49 to 47 percent among likely voters in an Economist/YouGov survey released Wednesday, with 2 percent unsure and about 3 percent supporting other candidates (3.6 margin of error), or a slight narrowing from Harris' 49% to 46% advantage last. week.

 Harris is up 51 to 47 percent, with just 3 percent still undecided, according to a very large poll of likely voters by the Cooperative Election Study, a multi-university-backed survey conducted by YouGov, which surveyed about 50,000 people from October 1 to 25.

-An Emerson College Polling poll (Oct.
-23-24) released Saturday places the two candidates tied at 49%, after finding Harris leading 49% to 48% a week earlier (the poll has a margin of error of 3 ), and this is the first time in Emerson's weekly poll that Harris has not enjoyed a lead since August.

-Trump and Harris are also deadlocked, with 48% of likely voters in a New York Times/Siena poll released Friday (margin of error 2.2), results that are not encouraging for Harris since the Democrats won the popular vote in the last election even though they lost. the White House, notes the Times.

-The Times poll represents a decline in support for Harris since the newspaper's previous poll in early October gave her a 49 to 46 percent lead over Trump, while at least three polls in the past week show Trump with a slight advantage and six others found.
-Harris in the lead.
+The widely followed Times poll represents a decline in support for Harris since the paper's previous poll in early October showed her with a 49 to 46 percent lead over Trump.
+The newspaper called the results discouraging for Harris, as Democrats have been winning the popular vote of late. elections even though they lost the White House.

-The candidates were also dead at 47%, in a CNN/SSRS poll released Friday (margin of error 3.1), which also represents a downward trend for Harris, who was ahead of Trump 48% to 47% in the group's survey in September, when their poll just after President Joe Biden withdrew from the race found Trump with 49% support and Harris with 46%.

 Trump leads 48% to 46% in a CNBC poll of registered voters released Thursday (margin of error 3.1), and he leads 47% to 45% in a Wall Street Journal poll of registered voters published Wednesday (margin of error 2.5), a change. in favor of Trump since August, when Harris led 47% to 45% in a Journal survey.